Locations:

 Ages 8 to 12

-As kids hit their tween-age years, developmental changes in their bodies allow them to better handle more runs and longer distances, notes Dr. Calabrese.
+As kids hit their tween-age years, developmental changes in their bodies allow them to better handle more runs and longer distances, says Dr. Calabrese.
 Training can expand to three to four days a week if their fitness allows.

 This is a good age to try a 5K (3.1 mile) race if your child wants to enter a race.